a-givertzman/fr-service/readme.md

 The status of the containing information:

-- Ok = 0;
+- Ok = 0 - Information was successfully updated from the source device;
-- Obsolete = 2;
-- TimeInvalid = 3;
-- Invalid = 10;
+- Obsolete = 2 - For example system was jast started and information stored from the prevouse session;
+- TimeInvalid = 3 - The time of the server / Device is not synchronized with precision time source;
+- Invalid = 10 - Information was read from the device but currently connection with that device is lost;

 ##### Point.cot

 Cause and direction of the transmission:

-- Inf - Information
+- Inf - Information - common information basically comming from the Device / Server to the Client
-- Act - Activation
+- Act - Activation - the command comming from the Client to the Device / Server
-- ActCon - Activation | Confirmation
+- ActCon - Activation | Confirmation - the confirmation of the successfully executed command
-- ActErr - Activation | Error
+- ActErr - Activation | Error - the information about falied command
-- Req - Request
+- Req - Request - the request to the server, besicaly contains some specific json
-- ReqCon - Request | Confirmation reply
+- ReqCon - Request | Confirmation reply - the confirmation of the successfully performed request
-- ReqErr - Request | Error reply
+- ReqErr - Request | Error reply - the information about falied request

 ##### Point.timestamp

-1996-12-19T16:39:57-08:00.
+Contains a timestamp in the format corresponding with RFC 3339 and ISO 8601 date and time string such as:

+`2024-02-19T12:16:57.648504907Z`

 ##### PointConfig